technofocus-pte/azmlopsigntdepth/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

 - Using insights from the enhanced segmentation
 - Use Azure AI Search Services to enrich the chatbot with search

-# Integrating Azure OpenAI service and AI service for Customer Engagement

 >**Introduction:** In this task, we will integrate the Azure OpenAI chatbot into Contoso Bank’s customer engagement platforms.
 The chatbot will serve as an interactive tool for customers, helping them explore loan products, get personalized loan recommendations, and receive real-time assistance.
 We will use Azure OpenAI’s natural language processing capabilities to ensure the chatbot delivers a smooth, human-like experience while collecting valuable customer data for further analysis.

 ### **Task 1 : Set Up Azure AI Search service**